zwenergy/CPAK2040/README.md

 ### Writing Controller Pak Data
 This is currently still in **experimental mode**.
-**AFAIK it does not work properly on Mac OS currently, written controller paks will be garbage on Mac OS right now!**

 **ALWAYS MAKE A BACKUP OF YOUR SAVE GAMES!**